toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [kickstart](https://github.com/Keats/kickstart) - Scaffolding tool to get new projects up and running quickly.
 * [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
 * [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
+* [lichen](https://github.com/philocalyst/lichen) - Lichen provides tools for producing and managing licenses both on the CLI and through a config file.
+Double license and only license particular parts of a codebase with regex.
 * [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.
 * [Proji](https://github.com/nikoksr/proji) - Powerful cross-platform CLI project templating tool.
 * [readme-md-generator](https://github.com/kefranabg/readme-md-generator) - CLI that generates beautiful README.md files.